Harvey Dong: Political activism

 The Asian Studies Field Office changed its name to the Asian Community Center (ACC) in 1970.
 After the end of AAPA, Dong and other Asian American activists centered their work at the ACC.
 The Asian Community Center provided multiple services, including a youth program, food program, and film services for the elderly.

 Through the ACC, Dong worked at Self-Help for the Elderly, which was a community organization catered towards Asian senior citizens.
 Through Self-Help, Dong served as the main organizer for the "Team 40" youth group, which was centered on the restoration and renovation of Old Chinatown Lane.

 Alongside other AAPA activists, Harvey Dong was also a co-founder of Wei Min She, an Asian American anti-imperialist activist organization.
 Similarly to Everybody's Bookstore, Wei Min She was physically headquartered in the I-Hotel.

 In addition his involvement in the Asian American Political Alliance (AAPA), he took part in the Third World Liberation Front in 1969, which was largely a student-led movement that sought to establish ethnic studies departments and programs in universities and other academic institutions.
 The Third World Liberation Front was a coalition of Asian, Black, Latino, and Native American student groups and activists at the University of California-Berkeley.
 The ultimate goal of the TWLF was to see their lived experiences with oppression and systemic racism centered in academia and higher education.
-Dong participated in the protests, particularly the TWLF strikes near Sproul Hall on the Berkely campus.
+Dong participated in the protests, particularly the TWLF strikes near Sproul Hall on the Berkeley campus.
 While working with the TWLF, Dong learned how to organize strike logistics, respond to mass arrests, negotiate demands, and deal with the press.